-- official proof of export for VAT - either form C88 (SAD) or the NES form endorsed at the customs office of exit from the EU
+- official proof of export for VAT, either form C88 (SAD) or the National Export System form endorsed at the customs office of exit from the EU

 - commercial transport evidence that the goods left the EU

-If you don’t have one of these, you can’t zero-rate the sale.
+If you do not have one of these, you cannot zero rate the sale.

 Exports by retailers

 You can zero rate sales of goods for export to private customers if you meet the conditions for commercial exports, or the conditions of the VAT Retail Export Scheme.

 You’ll need to keep several records for VAT on exports:

 - copies of invoices and other sale documents

 And put your sales into Box 6 on your VAT Return.